Official Receipts Issued by Registered Charities

 - In the case of a pledge registered with the Ministère de la Culture et des Communications for purposes of the tax credit for cultural patronage, a receipt must be issued to the donor for all the gifts made during a calendar year to fulfill the pledge.

-- Where an organization receives an option to purchase property as a gift, the value of the gift corresponds to one of the following amounts:
+- If an organization receives an option to purchase property as a gift, the value of the gift corresponds to one of the following amounts:

 Replacement or cancellation of official receipts